 If you’ve sustained an ACL tear and want the best outcome, it’s imperative that you start your recovery immediately after injury.
 Not only should you take proactive steps to lessen your pain, but also to ensure that you team up with resources and experts that’ll provide you with the best guidance for proper healing.
 Make sure you discuss prehabilitation with your surgeon, especially when considering surgery, and adhere to the necessary physical therapy training to ensure optimal postoperative results.

 Once you’re through the surgery, you’ll move into the first month of post-op work.
-Keep an eye out for our blog next month, where we’ll discuss the goals, trials, and psychological factors associated with the first month out of ACL surgery.
+Check out the next blog of our series, where we’ll discuss the goals, trials, and psychological factors associated with the first month out of ACL surgery.

 But, in the meantime, take care of that prehab — you got this.